Midland Park Toronto

 Architect, Edward (Ted) Ross and his wife, Pamela.
 1985.

 Developer, Curran Hall and Architect, Edward Ross designed and built the Midland Park residential development in 1959.
-It is one of the very few mid-century modern housing developments in Toronto.
+It is one of the few mid-century modern housing developments in Toronto.

 Their winning designs created masterful synergy between living space, nature and design.
 John Race, Secretary / Treasurer of Curran Hall said, "We had good design and good design leads to better living, better community".